 To begin with, even the safest drivers can get in an auto accident.
-And, if you suffer injuries in an accent it is best to know your rights to compensation.
+And, if you suffer injuries in an accident it is best to know your rights to compensation.
 So, there are two forms of basic compensation, economic and non-economic damages.

 Incidentally, a personal injury case could involve both economic and non-economic damages.
 Especially, when trying to determine the total amount of damages from the accident.
 At any rate, for additional info on compensation eligibility, contact a Tampa auto accident attorney.

 First, economic damages compensate the injured for tangible expenses after a car crash.
 In fact, economic damages can reimburse you for any out of pocket expenses from the accident.
 Not to mention, they also include the following: